 - The primary NIH organization for research on Mammography is the National Cancer Institute

-Mammograms are quick and easy.
-You stand in front of an X-ray machine.
-The person who takes the X-rays places your breast between two plastic plates.
+When you have a mammogram, you stand in front of an x-ray machine.
+The person who takes the x-rays places your breast between two plastic plates.
 The plates press your breast and make it flat.
 This may be uncomfortable, but it helps get a clear picture.
-You will have an X-ray of each breast.
-A mammogram takes only a few seconds and it can help save your life.
+You should get a written report of your mammogram results within 30 days.

 NIH: National Cancer Institute

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)